Welcome to today's edition of the Rush 24-7 podcast.

 I heard that.

-And it is time for open line Friday's telephone call segment to begin.
+And it is time for Open Line Friday's telephone call segment to begin.

-Yes, my friends, uh, a call actually taken here in the first hour, and it is from the person in Michigan who has a job.
+Yes, my friends, a call actually taken here in the first hour, and it is from the person in Michigan who has a job.

-It's uh Ed Sterling Heights.
+It's Ed Sterling Heights.

 Great to have you on the program, Ed.